 The District of Columbia is not a point of contact jurisdiction for NICS.
 The District has no law requiring firearms dealers to initiate background checks prior to transferring a firearm.
 As a result, firearms dealers must initiate the background check required by federal law by contacting the FBI directly.1

 The Chief of Police initiates backgrounds checks for the issuance of registration certificates, which are required to own and take possession of a firearm in the District.2

-In the District, any private (i.e., unlicensed) firearm seller must have a registration certificate in order to lawfully transfer a firearm;3 private sellers may transfer lawful firearms to only licensed dealers.4 See the District of Columbia Private Sales section for further information.
+In the District, any private (i.e., unlicensed) firearm seller must have a registration certificate in order to lawfully transfer a firearm;3 private sellers may transfer lawful firearms only to licensed dealers.4 See the District of Columbia Universal Background Checks section for further information.

 - Federal Bureau of Investigation, National Instant Criminal Background Check System Participation Map, at http://www.fbi.gov/about-us/cjis/nics/general-information/participation-map (last visited Apr.
 3, 2012).

 - D.C.
 Code Ann. §§ 7-2502.01, 7-2502.03, 7-2502.06(a), 7-2505.02(c).